github/docs/content/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment.md

 ## Deployment protection rules

 Deployment protection rules require specific conditions to pass before a job referencing the environment can proceed.
-You can use deployment protection rules to require a manual approval, delay a job, or restrict the environment to certain branches.{% ifversion actions-custom-deployment-protection-rules-beta %} You can also create and implement custom protection rules powered by {% data variables.product.prodname_github_apps %} to use third-party systems to control deployments referencing environments configured on {% data variables.location.product_location %}.
+You can use deployment protection rules to require a manual approval, delay a job, or restrict the environment to certain branches.{% ifversion actions-custom-deployment-protection-rules-beta %} You can also create and implement custom protection rules powered by {% data variables.product.prodname_github_apps %} to use third-party systems to control deployments referencing environments configured on {% data variables.product.github %}.

 Third-party systems can be observability systems, change management systems, code quality systems, or other manual configurations that you use to assess readiness before deployments are safely rolled out to environments.